 - Fluorescence in situ hybridization (FISH) for eosinophilia (when eosinophilia is present) on blood or aspirate

-- KIT D816V testing on aspirate
+- Ultrasensitive KIT D816V testing on aspirate

-- Immunohistochemistry on bone marrow biopsy:
+- IHC on bone marrow biopsy for tryptase and CD117

 Tests for other markers are performed based on pathology findings.